 Prep Your Social Media Content Calendar

-Your content calendar is outlined with all the assets you need for your release and dates for each asset/action required.
-Countdowns, art reveals, listening or live release party announcements, ticket links and calls to action (like Spotify Pre-saves) are all fodder to add to your content calendar.
+Your content calendar outlines all the assets you need for your release and the dates for each asset/action required.
+Countdowns, art reveals, listening or live release party announcements, ticket links, and calls to action (like Spotify Pre-saves) are all fodder to add to your content calendar.

 Use my SMM Organizer to organize all of your posts and VIPs.
 This will help you keep track of all the content that you post.
 You can see there is a tab for each platform.
 If there are several of you on a team or in a band, assign one platform per person.
 You will also see a VIP tab here—this is where you will add industry people you need to connect with in real life.